rupeshtiwari/e-store/README.md

 This project is inspired by Service Oriented Architecture (SOA) philosophy.
 There is an initiative going on to create prototype SOA here in this link https://github.com/Particular/Workshop.Microservices

-This project is following the above prototype and trying to solve client side composition using ngrx4 and angular4 technology.
+This project is following the above prototype and trying to solve client side composition using mainly below libraries:

+ * Angular Redux Library (ngrx4) https://github.com/ngrx/platform
+ * Angular4

 ## Development server